Coronavirus Disease 2019 (COVID-19) Updates

 Parrish Healthcare, in collaboration with OMNI Healthcare opened North

-Brevard’s first COVID-19 drive-thru test collection.
-Register to
+Brevard’s first COVID-19 community-based test collection.
+To pre-register

-make an appointment for the COVID-19 test by clicking button below.
-Find
+for an appointment for the COVID-19 test, click the button below.

 We believe in keeping our community safe.
 Find out if you’re currently

 at risk for Coronavirus by taking a free online risk assessment.
 This

 non-diagnostic quiz will assess your current risk factors for Coronavirus

 to determine your need for a virtual screening.
 If at risk, you will be

 given the option to speak to our patient navigation team who is ready

 to help you through next steps.